lpalgarvio/gitlabhq/doc/install/installation.md

 ## Clone the Source

     # Clone GitLab repository
-    sudo -u git -H git clone https://github.com/gitlabhq/gitlabhq.git gitlab
+    sudo -u git -H git clone https://gitlab.com/gitlab-org/gitlab-ce.git gitlab

     # Go to gitlab dir
     cd /home/git/gitlab

-    # Checkout to stable release
+    # Checkout the stable and supported version
-    sudo -u git -H git checkout 5-3-stable
+    sudo -u git -H git checkout 6-5-stable

 **Note:**
-You can change `5-3-stable` to `master` if you want the *bleeding edge* version, but do so with caution!
+You can change `6-5-stable` to `master` if you want the *bleeding edge* version, but never install master on a production server!

 ## Configure it

+    # Go to gitlab dir
     cd /home/git/gitlab

     # Copy the example GitLab config